KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 | Use Case Example      | Caching user sessions where logical equality of user IDs is important.                           | Caching proxy objects where identity of the proxy instances matters.                            |
 | Key Type              | Heterogeneous elements allowed because it does not perform sorting on keys, use:  Map<Object, String> map = new HashMap<>(); | Heterogeneous elements allowed because it does not perform sorting on keys, use:  Map<Object, String> map = new IdentityHashMap<>(); |

+## Q. Explain EnumMap?
+EnumMap is a specialized Map implementation designed specifically for use with enum types as keys.
+It is part of the Java Collections Framework and provides a highly efficient way to map enum constants to values.
+**Key Features of EnumMap:**
+- **Enum Keys**: EnumMap can only use enum types as keys.
+This ensures type safety and allows for efficient storage and retrieval of values associated with enum constants.
+- **Performance**: EnumMap is implemented as an array, which makes it very fast for lookups and updates.
+The performance is generally better than that of HashMap when using enum keys.
+- **Null Values**: EnumMap allows null values, but it does not allow null keys.
+Attempting to use a null key will result in a NullPointerException.
+- **Iteration Order**: EnumMap maintains the natural order of the enum constants, which is the order in which they are declared in the enum type.
+- **Memory Efficiency**: EnumMap is more memory-efficient than other Map implementations like HashMap because it uses a compact array representation.
+- **Type Safety**: Since EnumMap is parameterized with the enum type, it provides compile-time type safety, preventing the insertion of keys that are not of the specified enum type.
+- **Serialization**: EnumMap implements the Serializable interface, allowing it to be serialized and deserialized.

 # List Interface